Dileep9123/quiz_application/README.md

 # 🧠 Quiz Platform - Microservice Architecture with React Frontend

 This is a full-stack Quiz Application built using a microservice architecture.
-The platform allows users (teachers and students) to register, create quizzes, submit responses, and view statistics and profiles.
+The platform allows users  to register, create quizzes, submit responses, and view statistics and profiles.

 ---